Are Bitcoin and Other Cryptocurrencies in a Bubble? An Ongoing Examination of the 2017 – 2018 Bitcoin Bubble

 Time keeps on slipping… into the future.
 And thus we grow wiser in retrospect.
 Below are some updates before we get to the original article.

-UPDATE JAN – FEB 2018: Bitcoin entered a correction phase where it lost 50%+ of its value from its high.
-This downtrend has been somewhat gradual, and for a cryptocurrency isn’t particularly abnormal.
+UPDATE JAN – FEB 2018: Bitcoin entered a correction phase where it lost 50%+ of its value from its high (nearly 75% at one point).
+This downtrend has been somewhat gradual, and for a cryptocurrency it isn’t particularly abnormal.
 Clearly a bubble has popped within Bitcoin’s bubble and bust economy.
 However, to truly consider the entire asset class and Bitcoin itself to be “a bubble that has popped” will take further declines and a failure to recover to confirm.
-Popped bubbles look like this, for us to see that on a chart we need to give Bitcoin’s chart more time.
+Popped bubbles look like this, for us to see that on a chart we need to give Bitcoin’s chart more time (and we need to be able to hold off on the champaign for weeks and months while we let what appear to be recoveries play out).
 The first part of the bubble and bust looks like a classic bubble, but we don’t know the next phase.
 If you look at the graphs below, you’ll see that each correction so far has looked a bit like a popped bubble.
 Consider the following images, for us to be fully sure we need time to consider what happens next.

-See the images below to watch the bubble forming, notice how it looks like it might pop any second all the way up but doesn’t:
+See the images below to watch the bubble forming, notice how it looks like it might pop any second all the way up but doesn’t (check out a chart of the NASAQ in recent years for an example of “looks like bubble, but keeps going up”):

 Necessary disclaimer: This article is not meant to be taken as investment advice.
 See full disclaimer in the sidebar and links in the footer.
 That said, to offer friendly advice, be conservative and don’t risk more than you can comfortably afford to lose when investing in cryptocurrencies like Bitcoin (also, consider averaging in to get an average price and setting stops if there is a price you know you would sell below if it is a bubble and it does pop).
 On that same token, don’t panic and sell based off the events of a short duration of time.
 Bitcoin can see multiple 20%+ corrections a month.
 The market is volatile and has a history of mini-bubbles, busts, and recoveries.